-We adopt the Basel Framework and observe MAS Notice 637 on Risk Based Capital Adequacy Requirements for Banks incorporated in Singapore.
+We adopt the Basel Framework and observe Monetary Authority of Singapore (MAS) Notice 637 requirements on Risk Based Capital Adequacy Requirements for Banks incorporated in Singapore.
 Please refer to the Pillar 3 Disclosure section for more information.
 We take a prudent and proactive approach in navigating the evolving regulatory landscape, with emphasis on sound risk management principles in delivering sustainable returns.
 We also adopt the Internal Capital Adequacy Assessment Process (ICAAP) to assess, on an ongoing basis, the amount of capital necessary to support our activities.
 We review the ICAAP periodically to ensure that the Bank remains well-capitalised, taking into account all material risks.
 Stress-testing is conducted to determine capital adequacy under stressed conditions.

-Responsibility for risk management starts with Board oversight of UOB's governance structure, which ensures that the Group's business activities are:
+Responsibility for risk management starts with Board oversight of our governance structure, which ensures that the Group's business activities are: